 The plastic handgrips tend to slip off on this boat tow dolly.
 That can be disappointing especially for a dolly at this price point.
 But would you like to hear a simple hack?
 Remove the handgrips and apply some adhesive on the insides.
 Then slip them back on to the handlebar.
 Allow the adhesive to totally dry before using the dolly.

-It’s pretty obvious: If you need to move a variety of trailers and only have the budget for one dolly, then Tow Tuff’s adjustable 3-wheeled boat trailer dolly wins hands down.
+It’s pretty obvious: If you need to move a variety of trailers and only have the budget for one dolly, then Tow Tuff’s adjustable 3-wheeled boat dolly wins hands down.
 We rest our case!

 That’s sound spending to us.

 – the unit is delivered to you in dismantled parts, but putting them together is no sweat with the instruction manual that comes with it.